UbiOps/connectors/input_connectors/rabbitmq/README.md

 ## Configuration

-The RabbitMQ input connector should be set up as a deployment with plain output, as each message is returned as a simple string.
+The RabbitMQ input connector should be set up as a deployment with structured output, with a single output field called `message` of type `string`.
 The input type does not matter, as no input is required for the connector.
 We recommend to allocate at least 512 MB of memory to the deployment.

 The connector can be configured using the following environment variables: